Addition and multiplication are preserved module a fixed number so

 Application of Fermat's Theorem

-if this isn’t true, then 35 is definitely not a prime.
+must be true.
+If this isn’t true, then \(35\) is definitely not a prime.
 (What if this was true, does that immediately imply that 35 is prime? no, we’ll discuss later).
-So now how do we calculate \(2^35\)? we can do this by reducing the product modulo 35 each step so the product doesn’t get too big.
+So now how do we calculate \(2^{35}\)? we can do this by reducing the product modulo \(35\) every iteration in order for the product not to get too big.
 We can start with \(2^6 = 64\) and then keep reducing as follows

-So it’s 2 and therefore, \(35\) is not prime.
+So it’s not \(2\).
+Therefore, \(35\) is not prime.
 So this is a much faster method.
+(I believe this is called Modular Exponentiation)

 Now, if \(n\) passes the test, It isn’t a guarantee that \(n\) is prime.
 What we might do is test if \(3^n \equiv 3 \bmod n\).
 If it still passes, you’ll suspect it is a prime but it’s not a guarantee.
-Kind of probabilistic test at this point.
+It is kind of a probabilistic test at this point.
 So with some probability, this \(n\) is a prime.

 Infinitely Many Primes of the Form \(4n+1\)